openmediavault/openmediavault-docs/administration/storage/raid.rst

 Overview
 --------

 The grid panel shows all currently available MD arrays.
-There is no internal database section for RAID arrays, so every arrays that is assembled in the server should be displayed here.
+There is no internal database section for RAID arrays, so every array that is assembled in the server should be displayed here.

 Create
 	The following table displays levels available in the |webui|: